cabforum/smime/SBR.md

 **Government Entity**: A government-operated legal entity, agency, department, ministry, branch, or similar element of the government of a country, or political subdivision within such country (such as a state, province, city, county, etc.).

 **Individual**: A Natural Person.

+**Individual-Validated**: Refers to a Certificate Subject that includes only Individual (Natural Person) attributes, rather than attributes linked to an Organization. |

 **Issuing CA**: In relation to a particular Certificate, the CA that issued the Certificate.
 This could be either a Root CA or a Subordinate CA.